www-e/edrak/docs/ADMIN_DASHBOARD_PLAN_UPDATED.md

 ### ✅ Completed (60-70% of planned features)
 - Admin layout and navigation
 - Dashboard with live metrics
-- User management (listing, creation, detail)
+- Complete user management system
-- Course listing
+- Course listing and creation
+- Lesson creation and detail
 - Commerce overview
 - Media upload and attachment components

-### ⚠️ Partially Completed (10-15% of planned features)
-- Lesson management (directory structure only)

-### ❌ Not Started (20-25% of planned features)
+### ❌ Not Started (30-40% of planned features)
-- User editing
-- Course detail/edit/create pages
+- Course detail/edit pages
-- Lesson management pages
+- Lesson listing/edit pages
 - Commerce management pages
 - Complete navigation structure

 This updated plan reflects the current state of implementation and provides a roadmap for completing the remaining features.
-The foundation is solid with most core components and APIs implemented, allowing for rapid development of the missing pages and features.
+User management is now completely finished, and the foundation is solid with most core components and APIs implemented, allowing for rapid development of the missing pages and features.